 Pumpkin

-Although a healthy food, pumpkin includes carbs that may have an impact on blood sugar levels.
-To reduce blood sugar increases, people with diabetes should be aware of portion sizes and think about balancing their intake of pumpkin with other low-carbohydrate foods.
+Although being a healthy food and also a natural choice for people with diabetes, pumpkin also includes carbs that can affect blood sugar levels.
+To achieve blood sugar stabilization people with diabetes should take care of portion sizes and combinations – high-carbs go together with low-carbs foods.

 Beets